8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Perro Tour travelers by the Reina Victoria Funicular, during their Walking Tour of Valparaíso

-On the eastern section of Alegre Hill, the Reina Victoria Funicular (1903) — the steepest funicular in Valparaíso with a 52° incline — sits on a cliff overlooking the First Catholic Cemetery of Valparaíso and the hills beyond to the southeast.
+On the eastern section of Cerro Alegre, the Reina Victoria Funicular (1903) — the steepest funicular in Valparaíso with a 52° incline — sits on a cliff overlooking the First Catholic Cemetery of Valparaíso and the hills beyond to the southeast.

 Ascensor Polanco

-Close to the Chilean National Congress on Argentina Avenue, and after getting 150 meters (164 yd) deeper into the hill — and almost 40 meters (131 ft) under the street level — the Polanco Lift (opened in 1916) leads to a panoramic 360° viewpoint at 80 meters above sea level.
+Close to the Chilean National Congress on Avenida Argentina, and after getting 150 meters (164 yd) deeper into the hill — and almost 40 meters (131 ft) under the street level — the Polanco Lift (opened in 1916) leads to a panoramic 360° viewpoint at 80 meters above sea level.

 Ascensor Barón

-Barón Funicular and Barón Pier in Valparaíso, Chile
+Barón Funicular and the Muelle Barón pier in Valparaíso, Chile

-Barón Funicular and Barón Pier in Valparaíso, Chile
+Barón Funicular and the Muelle Barón pier in Valparaíso, Chile

 Useful information